silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 ```

-So from the `.bash_history` file, we know that the decryption password is the concatenation of the 3 passwords we found.
+From reading the `.bash_history` file, we knew that the decryption password was the concatenation of the 3 passwords we had previously found.
 `$pass1` = `JXrTLzijLb`
 `$pass2` = `KI6VWx09JJ`
 `$pass3` = `nBNfDKbP5n`

-So the encryption password is `JXrTLzijLbKI6VWx09JJnBNfDKbP5n`
+So the full encryption password was `JXrTLzijLbKI6VWx09JJnBNfDKbP5n`

-Let's try decoding the file now:
+We tried decoding the file with the following `openssl` command:

 ```
 root@kali:~look_into_the_past/home/User/Documents# openssl enc -d -aes-256-cbc -in flag.txt.enc -out flag.txt